 TEACHING

 Below you will find a list of courses taught, including the course description.
+I am currently preparing a course on premodern political theory to be taught at the University of Montreal in Winter 2025.
 At Deep Springs College, I designed and taught seminars as a visiting professor.
 Previously, I had the chance to teach four times for Prof. Michael Sandel at Harvard where, as a teaching fellow, I guided discussion sections and provided short supplementary lectures.

 I take pride in challenging students to move beyond their limitations, while giving them the support they need to do so, all in an environment of mutual respect and collaboration.
 One of my students stated my goal better than I could: “a subtle but ever-present mixture of high respect for his students in our current form and deep faith in their ability to improve/elevate our thinking.”